-- 8 students from Marion County are studying at KU Medical Center.
+- 8 students from Marion County are currently studying at KU Medical Center.

-- Marion County is part of the Southcentral Medical Education Network with Greg Thomas, MD, and Marla Ullom-Minnich, MD, a resident of McPherson and Moundridge, respectively, serving as the Medical Education Director.
-The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.
+- Marion County is part of the South-Central Medical Education Network with Greg Thomas, M.D., and Marla Ullom-Minnich, M.D., residents of McPherson and Moundridge, respectively, serving as the medical education directors.
+The directors help coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

-- 17 KU Medical Center graduates live and/or practice in Marion County.
+- 17 KU Medical Center alumni live and/or practice in Marion County.